 Syllabus for PHY251

-You will find it essential to prepare (i.e. read and study the materials for the laboratories) before you come to class.
-Being prepared before you come to lab will enable you to finish on time, and help you get a higher grade.
-During the first 5 minutes of every lab period a closed book quiz will be given aimed at testing your readiness to perform that day's experiment.
-Arrive on time or you will miss the quiz and the points.
-The quiz cannot be started when there is less than 1 minute to go in the 5 minute allotted time.
+You will find it very helpful to prepare ( i.e. read and study the materials for the laboratories) before you come to class.
+Being prepared before you come to your lab session will enable you to finish on time, enjoy the lab more and help you get a higher grade.

-All materials to be graded must be completed during your lab period and handed in to the instructor before you leave the lab; there will be ABSOLUTELY NO EXCEPTIONS.
+All the materials to be graded (your lab report including data sheets, graphs, answers to questions) must be completed during your lab period and handed in to the instructor before you leave the lab; there will be ABSOLUTELY NO EXCEPTIONS.
 The lab report consists of a cover sheet (that can be downloaded from here) plus any spreadsheets (both data and formula views from Excel) and plots requested.
-Please print out and fill in the cover sheet (except for your lab partner's name) each week BEFORE coming to lab.
-At the bottom of any graph must be a statement of what is being plotted, and when a straight line fit is done, you must a quote its parameters (e.g. slope and its uncertainty).
-In addition, your hand-written answers to the questions at the end of the lab write-up should be turned in with your data.
+Please print out and fill in the cover sheet each week BEFORE coming to lab.
+Sample calculations are required for each formula that was entered into your spreadsheet to verify it was done correctly.
+At the bottom of any graph must be a statement of what is being plotted, and if a straight line fit is done, a quote of its parameters (e.g. slope and its uncertainty).
+In addition, any worksheets containing questions to be answered should be turned in with your data.

-All labs, including the practicals, will be graded by your instructor on a 20 point scale and will be handed back at the beginning of the next lab.
-The points will be distributed roughly as follows: quiz (4 pts), acquisition of data (4 pts), graphs and calculations (6 pts), and answers to questions (6 pts).
+All labs, including practical labs will be graded by your instructor on a 20 point scale and will be handed back at the beginning of the next lab.
+The points will be distributed roughly as follows: acquisition of data (6 pts), graphs and calculations (7 pts), and answers to questions (7 pts).

-Your grade will be based on the total number of points for the labs and quizzes except for any initial Computer Tools & Uncertainties lab.
+Your grade will be based on the total number of points during the semester.
 Since the instructors for the various sections do not necessarily grade identically, the scores for a given instructor's sections will be considered as a group for grading purposes.
-Each of the groups will receive approximately the same average grade in the course, so that there is no advantage to having one instructor over another.
-Within a group, the grades will be assigned strictly in order of points achieved.
-The grade will be determined by a curve, not a "straight scale".
-Save the graded lab reports and quizzes returned to you by the instructor.
-You will need all of these if, at the end of the semester, you think your grade was incorrectly calculated.
+Each of the groups will receive approximately the same average grade in the course, so that there is no advantage to having one instructor rather than another.
+Within the group, the grades will be assigned strictly in order of points achieved.
+The grade will be assigned by a curve, not a "straight scale".
+Please obtain from your instructor and save your graded lab reports.
+You will need all of these if, at the end of the semester, you think your score wasn't correctly calculated.

 PERSONS WITH DISABILITIES

-Your lab instructor is in charge of all aspects of laboratory procedures.
-Please confer with your lab instructor if you have a problem, since they can ordinarily solve most of them.
-Communications regarding the day-to-day operations (such as a missed lab) should be directed to your lab instructor, NOT the lab coordinator.
-Your TA will provide you with their email address and office hours at the beginning of the semester.
+Your lab instructor (the TA) is in charge of all aspects of laboratory procedures.
+Please confer with him/her if you have a problem, since they can ordinarily solve most of them.
+Communications regarding the day-to-day operations, such as a missed lab should be directed to your TA, NOT the lab coordinator.
+Your TA will provide you with his/her email address and office hours at the beginning of the semester.
 If you have concerns about a score on a lab you must make an appointment to meet with your lab instructor outside of lab time.
 TAs will not respond to questions concerning individual lab grades while a lab section is in session.
-A list of the instructors by section and their email addresses can be found here.